 TGaz Editor: Modify the text in P81L33 as follows:

 element).

-It is transmitted as part of the (#1223) Fine Timing Measurement frame.TGaz Editor: Modify the text in P82L23-27 as follows:
+TGaz Editor: Modify the text in P82L23-27 as follows:

-If the frame containing the Direction Measurement Result element follows an ISTA PPDU that enabled AOD by containing TRN-T subfields, the Best AWV ID field contains the index of the TRN-T subfield that was received with the highest SNR.
+If the STA sending the frame containing the element is a DMG STA, and the frame containing the Direction Measurement Result element follows an ISTA PPDU that enabled AOD by containing TRN-T subfields, the Best AWV ID subfield contains the index of the TRN-T subfield that was received with the highest SNR.
 If the ISTA PPDU than enabled AOD contained EDMG TRN-T subfields, the AWV ID field contains the AWV ID (see 28.9.2.2.5 (TRN field definition)) of the TRN subfields that were received with the highest SNR.

+If the STA sending the frame containing the element is a non-DMG STA, the Best AWV ID subfield is reserved.

 TGaz editor: add the text below in page 154 after line 12 starting a new paragraph within section 11.21.6.4.3.4 Reporting phase of TB Ranging measurement